whuang67/STAT-in-R/STAT443/README.md

 **Date**: Same as variable *No*.
 This variable is used to help index each observation, which is similar to the primary key in the SQL query.

 We convert variable **Date** into a new variable **weekday** (Sunday, Monday, ...) based on the calendar.
 Hence, we will keep useful information that cannot be used directly in the dataset.

+## 2. Data Visualization
+Shiny application is built here to help us visualize the whole plot.
+Currently, you can click [here](https://wenkehuang.shinyapps.io/stat443/) to have access to the app.
+The access code will be *group5* same as the user name.

 ## 3. Prediction
 ### 3.1 Ordinary Least Square Linear Regression